cs3157/recitations/J-Fork-Exec/fork-exec.md

 #### Creating New Processes with fork/exec ####

-We can create new processes using the `fork` system call from an existing process. `fork()` creates a new process by duplicating the current process, and each process executes from the point of the `fork()` call. (duplicates tasks, stack, etc... specify) The caller of fork is known as the parent process and the process getting created is known as the child process. `fork()` returns 0 in the child process, and the process ID of the new (child) process in the parent process.
+We can create new processes using the `fork` system call from an existing process. `fork()` creates a new process by duplicating the current process, and each process executes from the point of the `fork()` call.
+Fork duplicates the entire virtual address space when creating the new process.
+This means it duplicates the stack, the heap, the tasks, etc. The caller of fork is known as the parent process and the process getting created is known as the child process. `fork()` returns 0 in the child process, and the process ID of the new (child) process in the parent process.
 One of the most common uses of forking--which is what you'll be using forking for in lab 5--is to run other programs via an existing process.
 That is, you'll have a running process that will fork itself and, while the parent continues executing